vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Malamoud, C. 'On the rhetoric and semantics of puruṣārtha', in Way of Life:
 King, Householder, Renouncer, ed.
 T.N.
 Madan, Delhi 1982.
 Mandlik, V.N. (ed.)
 Mānava-Dharma-Śāstra [Institutes of Manu] with the
-Commentaries of Medhātithi, Sarvajñanārāyaṇa, Kullüka, Raghavananda, Nandana and Ramachandra; and a Supplement of the Commentary of Govindaraja, Bombay 1886.
+Commentaries of Medhātithi, Sarvajñanārāyaṇa, Kullūka, Raghavananda, Nandana and Ramachandra; and a Supplement of the Commentary of Govindaraja, Bombay 1886.
 McCrindle, J.W.
 Ancient India as Described in Classical Literature (1901),
 reprint Amsterdam 1971.
 Menski, W.F.
 'Role and ritual in the Hindu marriage', D.Phil. thesis, Univ.